syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/update-form-field-using-context-menu.md

 ---
 layout: post
-title: Update form field using context menu in Blazor SfPdfViewer | Syncfusion
+title: Update formField using contextMenu in Blazor SfPdfViewer | Syncfusion
 description: Learn here all about how to update form field using context menu in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer